 CNL Wall of Fame

 Welcome to the CNL Wall of Fame!
 The CNL Wall of Fame is designed to showcase career achievements of CNLs, CNL education programs, and CNL clinical partners.
-To be featured on the CNL Wall of Fame, e-mail the Commission on Nurse Certification (CNC) a description of your achievement (750 word count maximum) along with a photograph (jpeg format) and release form; send to CNC’s Coordinator, Dana Reid, at firstname.lastname@example.org.
+To be featured on the CNL Wall of Fame, e-mail the Commission on Nurse Certification (CNC) a description of your achievement (750 word count maximum) along with a photograph (jpeg format) and Photography and Statement Release Form; send to CNC staff at firstname.lastname@example.org.